 The Aquatic Preserve Alliance of Central Florida (Alliance) and the Florida Department of Environmental Protection, Office of Resilience and Coastal Protection (ORCP) work well together to accomplish mutual goals.
-As described above, the Alliance frequently works closely with Aquatic Preserve (AP) Manager on numerous projects and activities.
+As described above, the Alliance frequently worked closely with Aquatic Preserve (AP) Manager on numerous projects and activities until her retirement in August 2024.
 The Pavilion Project is an excellent example of teamwork and partnerships with the Friends of Wekiva, the AP Manager, the Florida Park Service, and the Alliance.
 This project will greatly enhance public use and safety at Katie's Landing, an addition to the Lower Wekiva River Preserve State Park along the Wekiva River, by providing a 24 x 44 covered pavilion.
-Two Alliance Board members served on the Board of the Aquatic Preserve Society (APS) and the Alliance President also serves as the Vice President of the APS.
+Two Alliance Board members serve on the Board of the Aquatic Preserve Society (APS).
+The Alliance President serves as the Vice President of the APS, and as of October 2024, the Alliance VP serves as Secretary of the APS.
 The monthly teleconference meetings with APS are another example of good communication and maintaining rapport between the Alliance, APS and ORCP.
+We look forward to working with the new AP Manager in 2025.